-On average nurses in Germany earn 33,000 annually and between 2,800 EUR and 2,900 EUR gross monthly.
-The salary also depends on the region, experience, qualifications, working time (night shifts are paid better).
+On average nurses in Germany earn an annual gross salary of 33,000 EUR and between 2,800 EUR and 2,900 EUR monthly.
+The salary depends on the region, experience, qualifications, working time (night shifts are paid better).

 There are very many factors that can influence the nursing salary.
 But overall the job paid well and it grows with years of experience and expertise.